harryf/comedy/docs/_shows/20191118_Ricardo_18th_November_2019__Corporate_Comedy_Fail.md

 >
 > It's just you on that watermelon.
 >
-> It's getting hot, it's getting steamy.
+> It's getting hot.
 >
-> You're oblivious to all the people.
+> It's getting steamy.
 >
-> And then you hear this,
+> You're oblivious to all the people
 >
-> you're the man's shins, is it?
+> and then you hear this, you're the man's chance, is it?
 >
-> And you look, and there's nobody about to hit you with that.
+> And you look, and there's an old lady about to hit you
 >
-> You've got a handbag, and you think,
+> with a handbag.
 >
-> she's not.
+> And you think, she's hot.
 >
-> Yeah, so, you know, so I've been having it hard.
+> Yeah, so, you know, it's not that I'm having it hard.
 >
-> But, you know, I think here, in this office,
+> But, you know, I think here in this office,
 >
-> we need to take a moment right now
+> we need to take a moment right now for those people working
 >
-> for those people working here that have it extreme,
+> here that had an extreme event.
 >
-> the people that have it toughest.
+> The people that had the toughest.
 >
-> And they're specifically, I'm talking about your managers,
+> And there, specifically, I'm talking about your managers.
 >
-> like Francesco, for example,
+> Like, Francesco, for example, and Jeremy,
 >
-> and Jeremy, who's mysteriously disappeared.
+> who's mysteriously disappeared at this point.
 >
 > Oh, no, he's there.
 >
 > And Jeremy, because these guys have it really tough.
 >
-> Like, on the one hand, from a bug,
+> Like, on the one hand, from above,
 >
-> they get goals like land on Mars by the end of Q4.
+> they get goals like land on Mars by end of Q4.
 >
-> And then on the other hand,
+> And then on the other hand, they have to manage you.
 >
-> they have to manage you.
+> I mean, would you want to manage you?
 >
-> I mean, what do you want to manage you?
->
 > Exactly.
 >
-> And one polluted person back there.
+> And one deluded person back there.
 >
-> And, you know, have you ever looked in their calendar?
+> And, you know, had never looked in their calendars.
 >
 > Their calendars are so packed.
 >
-> They have to block time.
+> They have to book time to go to the toilet.
 >
-> They have to go to the toilet.
->
 > And can you imagine the pressure?
 >
-> You know, they're sat there.
+> You know, they're sat there going,
 >
-> They're like, I've got to get three minutes to get this done.
+> I've got to get three minutes to get this done,
 >
-> Or I've got to sit in a meeting for an hour.
+> or I've got to sit in a meeting for an hour.
 >
-> It's a load of pressure.
+> It's a lot of pressure.
 >
-> But, you know, and one of the hardest things
+> But, you know, one of the hardest things
 >
-> that you have to do as a manager is firing people.
+> you have to do as a manager is firing people.
 >
-> Now, it's so bad.
+> Now, it's so bad that if you're a manager
 >
-> But if you're a manager and you've never fired someone
+> and you've never fired someone before,
 >
-> before, it's behind your back if you're a virgin.
+> it's kind of like you're a virgin.
 >
 > Because, you know, you might be hanging out
 >
-> by the coffee machine with some other managers
+> by the coffee machine with some other managers,
 >
-> and they're like, yeah, I've got to fire that guy.
+> and they're like, yeah, I have to fire that guy.
 >
 > And you go, yeah, I fire people too.
 >
-> And they're going to be like, who is this virgin?
+> And they look at you like, who is this virgin?
 >
 > And, you know, and then the big day comes.
 >
-> You know, it's your first time you're going to fire someone.
+> You know, it's the first time you're going to fire someone.
 >
-> And before you do, you're all nervous and tense.
+> Before the big, you're all nervous and tense.
 >
-> And then it comes and then you just fire them far too quickly.
+> And then it comes, and then you just fire them far too quickly.
 >
-> And afterwards, you're like, you say something stupid like,
+> And afterwards, you're like, you say something stupid,
 >
-> how was it for you?
+> like, how was it for you?
->
-> And then you're like, I don't know.
->
-> And then you're like, I don't know.
->
-> And then you're like, I don't know.
->
-> And then you're like, I don't know.
->
-> And then you're like, I don't know.
->
-> And then you're like, I don't know.
->
-> And then you're like, I don't know.
->
-> And then you're like, I don't know.
->
-> And then you're like, I don't know.
 >
 > This is why, you know, this is the pressure
 >